Reuh/anselme/LANGUAGE.md

 Checkpoints always have the following variable defined in its namespace by default:

-`👁️`: number, number of times the checkpoint was executed before `🏁`: number, number of times the checkpoint was reached before (includes times where it was resumed from and executed)
+`👁️`: number, number of times the checkpoint was executed/resumed before (incremented when reaching the end of the function or a return line)
+`🏁`: number, number of times the checkpoint was reached before (incremented when reaching the checkpoint line; not incremented when resuming from/executing the checkpoint directly)

 These variables are persistent.